-On 4 January 2019 a draft assessment was sent to Peru's multi-stakeholder group (MSG), the Comisión Multisectorial Permanente para el seguimiento y supervisión de la Transparencia en el empleo de los recursos que obtiene el estado por el desarrollo de las Industrias Extractivas Minera e Hidrocarburifera (hereafter CMPE).
-The draft assessment noted a number of issues and potential gaps that needed to be clarified before finalising the assessment.
-The CMPE sent comments on these issues (hereafter "Comments from the MSG") on 25 January 2019 (see English translation in Annex A).
-After considering the clarifications and publicly available data referenced in the Comments from the MSG, the International Secretariat finalised this assessment for consideration by the EITI Board.
+The Secretariat's draft assessment is that most of the few corrective actions have been addressed.
+However, there are some issues and potential gaps that need to be clarified before finalizing the assessment.
+The International Secretariat is seeking comments from Peru's multi-stakeholder group (MSG), the Comisión Multisectorial Permanente para el seguimiento y supervisión de la Transparencia en el empleo de los recursos que obtiene el estado por el desarrollo de las Industrias Extractivas Minera e Hidrocarburifera (hereafter CMPE) before concluding its assessment.
+This draft assessment was sent to the CMPE on 3 January 2019.
+The assessment will then be finalised for consideration by the EITI Board.

-&lt;sup>1 https://eiti.org/validation/peru/2016
+1 https://eiti.org/validation/peru/2016